Geolm/simd_bitonic/README.md

 # Drawbacks
-* Only for small arrays, current size <= 32 floats
+* Only for small arrays, currently only size <= 32 floats are supported
 * Sort only floats, cannot sort a structure with a float in for example
 * Works only aligned (16 or 32 bytes depending on the platform) array
 * No SSE or non-SIMD implementation.
 Bitonic sort is slower than std::sort if not done in parallel.